-We use this relation to quantify how much observed variation in geographic features across American cities explain variation in their wage premia.
-In the first column of Table 7, we report R^2 for a simple regression of the log skill wage premium on the log price index of tradeables.
-We find that the price index alone can explain 30% of the variation in the wage premium.
+We use this relationship to quantify how much the full matrix of estimated trade costs across all pairs of American cities explains the variations in skill wage premia.
+In the first column of Table 7, we report $R^2$ for a simple regression of the log skill wage premium on the log price index of tradeables.
+We find that the price index alone can explain 30% of the variations in skill wage premia.

 In the third column of Table 7, we report results from the full decomposition.
-Our five shifters explain 99% of the variation in observed wage premia.
-Using the Shapley decomposition method, we find that 16.5% of observed variation in the skill wage premium are due to the variation in geographic features across American cities.
-Geographic features explain more of the variation in wage premia than relative productivity and productivity levels combined.
-While both geography and productivities contribute measurably to wage inequality across space, we find that the largest part of the variation in wage premia is explained by variation in relative amenities.
-The signs of each factor in the regression is as expected.
-We expect more productive and nicer places, all else equal to have higher population and thus more wage inequality.
-We expect more remote places to have lower wage inequality.
+Our RHS variables explain 99.2% of the observed variations in skill wage premia.
+Using Shapley decomposition method, we find that 16.5% of the observed variation in skill wage premia are due to variation in geographic features across American cities.
+Geographic features explain more of the variation in skill premia than relative productivity and productivity levels combined.
+While both the variation in geography and productivity contribute measurably to the variation in skill wage premia across space, we find that the largest part of the variation in skill premia is explained by variation in relative amenities.
+The signs of each factor in the regression are as expected.
+We expect more productive and nicer places, all else equal to have higher population and thus higher skill premia.
+We expect more remote places to have lower skill premia.
 We also expect places with higher relative productivity to have more inequality.
-Finally, we expect places which high-skill workers value more to have lower wage inequality, since high-skill workers will be relatively attracted to these places even if their wages there are relatively low.
+Finally, we expect places which high-skill workers value more to have lower skill premia, since high-skill workers will be relatively attracted to these places even if their wages there are relatively low.

 In the last four columns of Table 7, we report two similar decompositions, but with the price index replaced by the remoteness measure from Section 2.2 and an unweighted version of the remoteness measure, which is simply an unweighted average of iceberg trade costs.
 Results are similar across decompositions, although geography explains less of the variation in skill premium when we use remoteness, and even less when we use the unweighted version of remoteness.
-This is expected, because the price index is the model consistent weighted average of trade costs.
+This is expected, because the price index is the model-consistent weighted average of trade costs.
 The population weights in the remoteness measure do not fully reflect relevant productivity differences between cities.
 The unweighted remoteness measure weights all trade costs the same way, but having low trade costs with a productive city is important, while having low trade costs with an unproductive city is irrelevant.